 Every summer term, the school operations undergo a material change.
-For the purposes of this discussion, the summer term occurs in the three months from June to late July of every year.
+For the purposes of this discussion, the summer quarter occurs from May to June of every year.

-During the summer term, student enrolment drops by over 50 percent because majority of matriculating students go on break.
+During the summer term, student enrolment drops significantly because majority of matriculating students go on break.
 Therefore there is a seasonal shift in revenues as enrolment drops in the summer term.
 Despite the drop in enrolment during the summer, the schools continue to carry the same periodic fixed costs over a lower revenue base.
 Therefore the schools realize much lower net profits during the summer months.